 of workers say their employer uses the latest digital tools and platforms — but doesn't provide them the training they need to use them

 of workers feel they lack the skills required today do be digitally-savvy

 don't believe they will learn new digital skills fast enough to succeed in their career

 If you’re still unable to return to an office at full capacity, then turn to remote-training resources to address this need.
 Sites like Udemy offer thousands of courses your employees can take while working from home to ensure professional development stays on track.

 start upgrading now

 We know this isn’t easy.
-In partnering with leading organizations around the globe, Randstad has worked with clients to help support their journeys toward digital transformation.
+In partnering with leading organizations around the globe, Randstad has worked with clients to help support their journeys toward remote-working models and full-scale digital transformation.
 Mastering the digital frontier requires companies to find or create new sources of value through digital partnerships.
 And it mandates a new breed of vendor or partner – one that is more agile and digitally savvy, with its own network of partners to help facilitate transformation journeys.
 In fact, 92 percent of leaders surveyed believe it is important to have digitally savvy staffing and workforce partners.